AlexanderMaxRanabel/m-lstrom/README.md

 You can review the [Closed `matrix-spec` Issues](https://github.com/maelstrom-rs/maelstrom/issues?q=is%3Aissue+is%3Aclosed+sort%3Acreated-asc+label%3Amatrix-spec+) in the issue tracker for a list of completed features.

 ## Project Goals
+0. !! = priority ?? = Not important right now.

-1. Performance, both in terms of scale and minimal resources.
+1. Performance, both in terms of scale and minimal resources. !!
 2. From scratch design, no legacy architecture decisions.
 3. Support for embedded (Raspi, Jetson Nano, etc.) or clustered deployment with configurable storage engine (e.g. Postgres, Sqlite, Sled, etc.).
-4. First-class e2e encryption and p2p support (as Matrix.org works towards a direction).
+4. First-class e2e encryption and p2p support (as Matrix.org works towards a direction). !!
-5. Designed for not only chat, but decentralized IoT use cases as well.
-6. SOCKS5 Proxy support to enable .onion homeservers ([Relevant Synapse Issue](https://github.com/matrix-org/synapse/issues/7088))
+5. SOCKS5 Proxy support to enable .onion homeservers ([Relevant Synapse Issue](https://github.com/matrix-org/synapse/issues/7088)) !!(<3 Tor)
+6. A simple setup proccess.
+7. First class support for self hosting at any operating system(Linux, Windows, MacOSX)

 ## Why

-This project started due to a strong interest/support of Web 3.0 (decentralized web applications).
-Additionally, having a performant embeddable home server can enable a stronger usecase for decentralized IoT applications in addition to chat.
+I forked this project as a fork of original maelstorm because original one looks dead.
+Also i think this project might be a good alternative to conduit.

 ## Building & Running